Norviah/sheets/README.md

 If `sheets` encounters an error while converting, which is probably Google rate limiting `sheets`, `sheets` will attempt to convert that tab again, up to three times.
 If an error still occurs for the third attempt, an error is thrown.

-When using `sheets`, to convert a spreadsheet, you need to give an object containing the spreadsheet's ID, and optionally providing an array representing the tabs you want `sheets` to either ignore and/or exclude.

 The usage for `sheets` looks like:

 ```javascript